Broker Check

 Traditional IRAs

 Traditional IRAs have been popular for years, and for good reason.
 A certain amount can be contributed per taxpayer per year (with a catch up provision for those over age 50).
-In many cases, the contributions are tax deductible, and the earnings are tax deferred until retirement.
+In many cases, the contributions are tax deductible in the contribution year, and the earnings are tax deferred until retirement.
 And you have quite a broad choice of investment vehicles.

 Roth IRAs

-This IRA offers the kind of tax-free buildup and withdrawal that many investors will find highly appealing.
+This IRA offers the kind of tax-advantaged buildup and withdrawal that some investors will find highly appealing.
 And up to certain income limits, virtually any income-earning U.S. citizen can contribute to a Roth IRA.
 You can contribute a certain amount per taxpayer per year of earned income after tax.
 Earnings accumulate tax free, and can be withdrawn without tax or penalty if you are at least 59½ and have had the account for five years or more.
 Tax-free withdrawals can be made before age 59½ for the first-time purchase of a home or for higher education for your children, provided the account has been open at least five years.
+Withdrawals of earnings prior to age 59 ½ or prior to the account being opened for 5 years, whichever is later, may result in a 10% IRS penalty tax.
+Limitations and restrictions may apply.

 SEP IRA